 If you instead want to cancel the subscription at the end of the current billing period (that is, for the duration of time the customer has already paid for), update the subscription with a

 cancel_at_period_end value of

-cancel_at_period_end, you can reactivate it at any point up to the end of the period by updating
+false.
+You can reactivate the subscription at any point up to the end of the period.

 Configure automatic cancellation after a dispute